Borders? What Borders?

 Off the rails

-Hard to believe: I had completely forgotten about the Canadian band SAGA over the past few decades.
+It’s hard to believe: Over the last few decades, I had completely forgotten about the Canadian band SAGA.
 And I really mean completely.
-Until they announced they were stopping by in Bad Vilbel.
-After several surprising listening sessions and a fantastic concert, everything is back.
+Until they announced that they were stopping over in the German town Bad Vilbel.
+After several amazing listening sessions and a great concert, all my memories are back.
 And that’s a good thing.

-Do you know Jason Bourne?
-He’s the movie action hero who is fished out of the Mediterranean, seriously injured and with no memory, and must rediscover his identity.
+Are you familiar with the action movie hero Jason Bourne?
+After being seriously injured and losing his memory, he’s rescued from the Mediterranean Sea and has to rediscover his identity.
 Among other things, he discovers that he was part of a secret CIA project.
-What does that have to do with “tedaboutsongs”?
-Well, at least with regard to music, I’ve actually been feeling a bit like Jason Bourne lately.
-I’d long forgotten it and had to rediscover it: I used to be a fan of SAGA.
+What does this have to do with “tedaboutsongs”?
+Well, when it comes to music, I actually felt a little bit like Jason Bourne recently.
+For a long time, I had forgotten something and needed to rediscover it: I used to be a fan of the band SAGA.

-It started with Wind Him Up, SAGA’s big hit from 1981, being played more frequently on the radio again a while ago.
-I’d heard it before, and I liked it.
-My wife said she liked SAGA, and when they announced that the Canadian band was coming to Germany for another concert, we asked about tickets: about fifty euros each – a real bargain at current prices.
-It was clear to us: SAGA and we won’t be able to get together that young and that cheaply again.
-So we decided to go to the concert in Bad Vilbel.
+It all started a while ago when Wind Him Up, SAGA’s big hit from 1981, was being played on the radio again.
+I’d heard it before and enjoyed it.
+My wife said she liked SAGA, so when we heard that the Canadian band was touring Germany, we looked into ticket prices.
+They were around 50 euros each – quite a bargain considering the going rate for concert tickets.
+So we decided to go to the concert in Bad Vilbel near Frankfurt.

-I couldn’t find a single SAGA album on my record shelf, not a single SAGA song in my media library… and apart from that supposed one-hit wonder, Wind Him Up, not a single trace of them in my memory.
-Worse still: At times, I even confused them with another Toronto band, Rush.
-And for all their virtuosity, Rush had always been a bit of a challenge.
-So, I looked forward to the SAGA concert with a certain curiosity, a willingness to be surprised once again.
-Until one cheerful evening, we came up with the wonderful idea of using YouTube to get in the mood for the Bad Vilbel concert.
-The first song we heard didn’t ring a bell.
-But then the pieces of the puzzle fell into place ever more quickly.
-Like Jason Bourne, I began to remember, step by step.
-Suddenly, I could follow complicated breaks on the tabletop, “play along” with dizzying solos and double solos using air guitar and an imaginary keyboard, and occasionally sing along to a chorus.
-It was amazing: I knew quite a lot of SAGA songs.
-And I liked them.
+I couldn’t find a single SAGA album on my record shelf, nor a single SAGA song in my iTunes library … and apart from Wind Him Up, this putative one-hit wonder, not a single trace of the band in my memory.
+Worse still, at times I was confusing SAGA with another band from Toronto, namely Rush – who, for all their virtuosity, I had always found a bit tiring.
+So I was feeling a little curious before the SAGA concert and was open to being pleasantly surprised again.
+And then, one balmy evening, we had the brilliant idea of checking the band out on YouTube before their concert in Bad Vilbel.
+The first song didn’t ring any bells.
+But then the puzzle pieces came together faster and faster.
+Like Jason Bourne, my memory returned in increments.
+Suddenly I was able to reenact complicated breaks on the tabletop, “play along” with dizzying solos and double solos via my air guitar and imaginary keyboard, and sing along to one or two choruses.
+It was amazing: I knew quite a lot of SAGA.
+And I liked it.

-It took a few more days before I could roughly pinpoint when and in what personal circle I had first come into contact with SAGA.
-I don’t remember who owned all those albums back then, but apparently we in that group had listened to the stuff over and over again together; I probably even had audio cassettes with SAGA songs or albums at some point.
-The reason for my minor bout of amnesia?
-Unclear.
-Perhaps it’s due to my personal life, world events, and all the exciting music that has emerged since then.
-You eventually block out details from the past.
+It took me a few more days before I was able to figure out when and in which personal circumstances I was first introduced to SAGA.
+I don’t remember who in our clique back then had owned all the albums.
+I’m betting that we had endlessly listened to the stuff, and I probably even had audio cassettes with songs or albums by SAGA.
+So why my little bout of amnesia?
+No idea.
+Maybe it’s because of my personal life, world events and the exciting music that has come along since then.
+At some point in time, our brain starts deleting details from the past.

 SAGA’s heyday was the late 1970s to early 1990s.
-It was a time when pop music was constantly spawning new genres, styles, and sub-styles, from punk, wave, and indie rock, gothic rock and metal, to synthpop and ambient/electronica, techno, trance, and house, drum and bass, nu soul, and rap.
-SAGA breathed the spirit of great 70s rock and art rock bands like Blue Öyster Cult, Wishbone Ash, Genesis, Gentle Giant, and Emerson, Lake & Palmer, but came across as cleaner, more graceful, and with a more modern sound, they were using Moog bass and synth drums.
-Several band members, including frontman Michael Sadler, were experienced keyboardists, and soon top producers like Rupert Hine gave them the finishing touches.
-And Michael Sadler, in particular, had a smart New Romantic poster-boy appeal; just look at live performances from the 80s circulating online.
-So, anyone who loved elaborately produced power acts like Foreigner, Toto, Duran Duran, or the elegant wave rockers The Fixx and occasionally needed something a little more intricate and symphonic was well served by SAGA.
-As much as I loved all the guitar-oriented and fully electronic trends of the time, I always had and still have a soft spot for this finely produced, highly aesthetic artistic bombast that amazes and touches at the same time.
+It was a time when pop music was constantly spawning new genres, styles and sub-styles, from punk, wave and indie rock, gothic rock and metal, to synthpop and ambient/electronica, techno, trance and house, drum and bass, nu soul and rap.
+SAGA embodied the spirit of great 70s rock and art rock bands such as Blue Öyster Cult, Wishbone Ash, Genesis, Gentle Giant or Emerson, Lake & Palmer.
+However, they came across as cleaner and lighter and had a more modern sound thanks to the Moog bass and synth drums.
+Several of the band members, including frontman Michael Sadler, were experienced keyboardists.
+Soon, top producers like Rupert Hine were making them shine.
+And Michael Sadler in particular had a smart New Romantic poster boy appeal – just check out the live performances from the 80s circulating on the web.
+So SAGA was the perfect choice for anyone who loved lavishly produced power acts like Foreigner, Toto, Duran Duran or the elegant wave rockers The Fixx and was occasionally looking for something more intricate and symphonic.
+As much as I was into all the guitar-oriented and fully electronic movements of that time, I always had – and still have – a soft spot for that meticulously produced, highly aesthetic art bombast that amazes and moves you at the same time.

-And now I’ve also discovered SAGA’s song lyrics.
-Back then, the spectacularly playful music and the fantasy artwork of the album covers simply distracted me from them.
-But recently, upon a more relaxed reassessment, I realized that even and especially SAGA’s biggest hits don’t deal with elves, swords, or science fiction motifs, but with very serious topics like addiction and mental crises.
-The protagonist, for example, who wanders through the aforementioned hit Wind Him Up as if wound up, has succumbed to gambling and alcohol addiction: “Once he starts it’s hard to stop…” Behind Humble Stance, with its deceptively swaying folk passages, one might suspect a call for humility, but in reality, it’s about the fact that those who play small in life and show too much humility, too much fear, won’t get far: “That humble stance and timid glance makes your world turn so slow / You know, you gotta know / There’s no one going to help you.”
-Where the anthemic On the Loose initially suggests unbridled celebration and boundless self-confidence, people are actually losing their balance.
+And now I’ve also finally discovered SAGA’s lyrics.
+Back then I had been distracted by the spectacularly playful music and fantasy-inspired artwork of the album covers.
+But recently, during a relaxed re-evaluation session, I noticed that even and especially the biggest SAGA hits don’t deal with elves, swords or science fiction motifs, but with extremely serious topics like addiction and mental crises.
+The protagonist stumbling through the aforementioned hit Wind Him Up, for example, has succumbed to gambling and alcohol addiction: “Once he starts it’s hard to stop…” Behind Humble Stance, with its deceptively folksy, buddy-buddy passages, one might suspect a call for humility.
+It’s actually about the fact that people who put themselves down and project too much humility and fear, won’t get far in life: “That humble stance and timid glance makes your world turn so slow / You know, you gotta know / There’s no one going to help you.”
+Where the anthemic On the Loose initially suggests unbridled celebration and boundless self-confidence, in truth it’s about people losing their balance.
 Quote: “I see the problem start / I watch the tension grow / I see you keeping it to yourself / And then instead of reaching conclusions / I see you reaching for something else.”
-And then the sobering chorus: “No one could stop you now / Tonight you’re on the loose.”
-The somewhat quieter piece Time’s Up, on the other hand, warns against wasting opportunities while daydreaming, and Tired World conjures a gloomy, apocalyptic mood – simply because humanity was incapable of saving the planet.
-Singer Michael Sadler suffered from alcoholism for many years, and the band experienced many ups and downs.
-Who knows how much of this has found its way into the lyrics.
-In this respect, the “aesthetes” SAGA, often ridiculed by die-hard indie and underground fans, are more rock ’n’ roll than some of their seemingly “tough” colleagues.
+Followed by the sobering refrain: “No one could stop you now / Tonight you’re on the loose.”
+The somewhat calmer track Time’s Up, in turn, warns against missing opportunities while daydreaming, and Tired World conjures up a gloomy apocalyptic mood – just because mankind was incapable of saving the world.
+For many years, singer Michael Sadler suffered from alcohol addiction, and the band experienced a lot of ups and downs.
+Who knows how much of this found its way into the lyrics.
+In this respect, SAGA, who are often ridiculed as “aesthetes” by hard-core indie and underground fans, are more rock ‘n’ roll than some of their seemingly “tough” peers.

 In addition to Sadler, the band’s early members include keyboardist Jim Gilmour and guitarist Ian Crichton.
 The latter broke his leg before the current tour.
-Bassist Dusty Chesterfield, a true string prodigy who joined in 2018, promptly took over the guitar parts, and a new four-string collaborator was recruited, although his name cannot be found anywhere online.
-Sadler himself had recently undergone cancer surgery.
-It’s a miracle, then, that SAGA was able to pull off this tour at all—and an example of willpower, discipline, and perseverance, as well as professionalism and flexibility.
-Sadler, now a gaunt, bald man with a bushy beard, turned 70 on July 5.
-In Bad Vilbel, he joked about aging between songs with the much younger Dusty Chesterfield.
-“You have to smile and bear it,” he said, in essence.
-The right attitude.
-The band had their first major successes in the Netherlands and Germany, not least because their success story began there.
-It was great that Sadler thanked the audience for this, even with some sentences in German.
+So without missing a beat, bassist Dusty Chesterfield – who joined the band in 2018 and is a real prodigy on strings – took over the guitar parts.
+And a new member was brought in to handle the four strings, although his name is nowhere to be found online.
+Due to a cancer diagnosis, Sadler himself had recently undergone an operation.
+So it’s a miracle that SAGA were even able to pull off this tour – and an example of willpower, discipline and stamina, as well as professionalism and flexibility.
+Sadler, now a gaunt, balding man with a beard, turned 70 on July 5th.
+Between songs, he joked about ageing with the much younger Dusty Chesterfield during the Bad Vilbel gig.”You have to smile and bear it,” he said – the right attitude.
+The band had their first breakthroughs in the Netherlands and in Germany, which was actually where their success story started.
+So it was awesome that Sadler thanked the German audience for this and even managed a few remarks in German.

 The Sound of Resilience